 Snowberry’s predecessor Kickstart also had its own add-on format (ksa files).
 Neither Snowberry or Doomsday itself has ever added backward compatibility support for that (i.e something like a decade later or so) and there has never been any issue raised by users to my knowledge.

 This is because it was only used by a couple of released add-on’s in its time (as far as I am aware), one of which was the Doom model pack, which was updated to a Snowberry add-on format, which as mentioned above, has in hindsight, been similarly underused.

 The point I’m making is, consider cutting the Snowberry add-on formats completely, as an un-successful evolution and don’t worry about supporting them in modern Dday (not to say Dday shouldn’t try a new add-on format again in future of course)?

-#15 Updated by skyjake about 5 years ago
+#15 Updated by skyjake over 8 years ago

 I've been wondering if Dday should remove Snowberry from the very first 1.16 unstable build, irrespective of whether all of it's features are easily accessible via Ring Zero or the Taskbar (all of Snowberry's features are accessible in some way by Dday or the command line)?

 I agree with both of you that Snowberry needs to go soon.
 In practice the way I see this playing out is that we just remove it from the unstable builds (of the next stable release), accept that certain addons will be temporarily unavailable (in a GUI-only usage scenario), and then start rebuilding the required features into the engine.